patrick-men/simracing-telemetry-to-openrgb/README.md

 For ACC and OpenRGB, you can find the download/`pip` commands on their repository - for LMU, however, you're best off either cloning their repo locally (`git clone https://github.com/TonyWhitley/pyRfactor2SharedMemory.git`) or copying over the relevant files - more on that later.

 ### Testing the individual components

+## ToDos / Ideas

+- Finish README.md <br>
+- Find a nice way to run the code without compiling into .exe or having to open IDE > This way adjustments (such as better shifting ratios) can be done on the fly by whoever uses it; while maintaining good "usability" <br>
+- Add buttons to ad-hoc change the car (type), to get a more fitting rpmRatio for shifting
+- Add easier way to get the devices